tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@poojakelkar/index.md

 I need a job in December 2020.
 I want to learn.
-I want get mentorship from industry expert and develop skills
+I want to get mentorship from industry expert and develop skills

 ## something interesting about you?